Documentation – Current v24.2

 4. 2D a*b*

 Displays patch values on the CIELAB a*b* plane.
 Ideal values are displayed as squares; Input values are displayed as circles.
 Color difference ellipses (representing ?Cab, ?C94, or ?C2000 can be displayed.
-A Color Difference Visualizer (separate from Color/Tone) has been added so you can interactively examine the appearance of color differences.
+A Color Difference Visualizer (separate from Multicharts) has been added so you can interactively examine the appearance of color differences.

 Expand (Checkbox; 2D a*b*, xy chromaticity, u’v’ chromaticity, and 3D L*a*b*) Zoom in so the data fills the image.